sebastian-vogt-cs/bachelors-thesis/jupyter/README.md

 5. randomwalks has to be executed after branch_selection

 ## Notes
-* The branch_selection currently does nothing but save the branches, that were used in the case study in the thesis, to a file.
+* The branch_selection notebook currently does nothing but save the branches, that were used in the case study in the thesis, to a file.
-In order to sample new branches, remove the third last cell.
+In order to sample new branches, remove the third-last cell.
 Beware though, that in randomwalks the branches are hardcoded, so you have to adapt this file after sampling new branches
 * The tex-tables generated for the case study are not exactly the same that were used in the paper.